Adaptive Estimation and Uniform Confidence Bands for Nonparametric Structural Functions and Elasticities: International Trade: Simulations and Application

-Recall that we eliminate the fixed effects from the reduced form whereas AAG estimate $\log \rho$ and the FEs jointly.
-To show that our approach does not result in materially different estimates from AAG's joint approach, we estimate $\log \rho$ and the FEs jointly, using our data-driven choice $\tilde J = 4$ and instrumenting with $b_{K(\tilde J)1}(z_{ij}),\ldots,b_{K(\tilde J)K(\tilde J)}(z_{ij})$ and the origin and destination dummies, and using $y_{ij}$ as the dependent variable.
-Estimates using this approach are also shown in Figure~\ref{fig:aag} (labeled Joint NPIV + FEs) and are similar to those obtained for our data-driven estimates.
+To show that our results are not sensitive to first-stage elimination of fixed effects, we also estimate $\log \rho$ and the FEs jointly, using our data-driven choice $\tilde J = 4$ and instrumenting with $b_{K(\tilde J)1}(z_{ij}),\ldots,b_{K(\tilde J)K(\tilde J)}(z_{ij})$ and the origin and destination dummies, and using $y_{ij}$ as the dependent variable.
+Estimates using this approach are also shown in Figure~\ref{fig:aag} (labeled Joint NPIV + FEs).
 There is a vertical shift in the estimate of $\log \rho$ between the two approaches due to the different treatment of FEs, but the estimated elasticity---which is the focus of AAG---lies entirely within our 95\% UCB for the elasticity and is very close to our data-driven elasticity estimate over the whole range $[0.1\%,50\%]$.